illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 <!-- The 3-hour handwritten final exam is comprehensive and will test all CS 241 topics, including programming topics covered in the MP and Labs.
 Do not book your flights until the exam date is known.
 Early exams will not be offered.
 Conflict final exams will be offered if you have three exams in a 24 hour period, or you have an exam in another, smaller enrollment course at the same time. -->

-The final is 3 hours and will be online.
+The final is take-home, 3 hours and will be online.
+The exam can be completed over a 3 day period during exam week.
 More details will be published at the end of the semester.
 Early exams will not be offered.
-Conflict final exams will be offered if you have three exams in a 24 hour period, or you have an exam in another, smaller enrollment course at the same time.

 Grading issues should be raised with your TA during section or by email.
 Missing scores need to be reported within 3 days of being reported.